quentintaranpino/nostrcheck-server/CONFIG.md

 }
 ```

-Torrent configuration, including whether torrent seeding is enabled and the ports for Torrent and DHT.
+Torrent configuration, including whether torrent seeding is enabled and the ports for Torrent and DHT.Disabled by default

 ## Logger